Hamlabs/ArcticTracker-ESP32/README.md

   API on a Polaric Server when network is available.

 ## REST API
 A REST API has replaced the old web-server.
 It mainly has methods for reading and updating settings.
-A authentication scheme based on SHA256 HMAC is used.
+A strong authentication scheme based on SHA256 HMAC is used.
 A web-browser-based client is under development and the tracker support CORS to allow clients have origins other than the tracker itself.
 The tracker supports mDNS which allows discovering trackers (or at least finding their IP addresses) on the LAN.

+The web-client is here: https://github.com/Hamlabs/ArcticTracker-Webapp

 ## Hardware

 A updated PCB layout has been produced and is currently being tested.
+5 trackers have been made.
 It works!
-I hope to come back with more on this soon.

 ## Future work